suikan4github/kaiten-yaki/README.md

 The detail procedure is explained in the [INSTALL.md](INSTALL.md).

-# Known issues
-If you install two or more Void Linux into the EFI system, only the last one can boot without trouble.
-This is not the problem of Kaiten-yaki.

 # Variants considerations
 Ubuntu has several variants ( flavors ).
-While while only the MATE flavor is tested, other flavors may work correctly as far as it uses Ubiquity installer.
+While while only the Ubuntu desktop is tested, other flavors may work correctly as far as it uses Ubiquity installer.

 # Other resources
 See [Wiki](https://github.com/suikan4github/kaiten-yaki/wiki) for the application notes and the useful links.